How To Dry Herbs and Flowers

 • Place an absorbent paper towel on top of a glass turntable inside of the microwave.

 • You will need to experiment with times and temps.
-To start out try to set your microwave to a medium temp and set your time to 1 minute 30 seconds.
+To start try to set your microwave to a medium temp and set your time to 1 minute 30 seconds.

 • Continue until completely dry.
 Store in a covered container.

+4.)
 Use A Wire Rack

-Method For Using A Wire Baking Rack
+Method For Using A Wire Racks

 • Place delicate flowers & leaves on a wire baking rack.